Darwin is the smallest and most northerly of the Australian capital cities, and acts as the Top End's regional centre.

 The greater Darwin area is the ancestral home of the Larrakia people who are the traditional custodians and the first inhabitants.

-With an annual average of 32 degrees celsius, it is best described as balmy (from May to October) or sultry (from November to April).
 Darwin can have a consistently warm to hot climate, all throughout the year.
 The Top End has a tropical climate, with a wet and a dry season.
 Prone to cyclone activity during the wet season, Darwin experiences heavy monsoonal down pours and spectacular lightning shows.
+Darwin occupies one of the most lightning-prone areas in the world.
 During the dry season, Darwin has blue skies and gentle sea breezes from the picturesque harbour.

 On 25 December 1974, Cyclone Tracy hit Darwin, killing 71 people and destroying over 70% of the town's buildings, including many old stone buildings.
 After the disaster, 30,000 people of a then population of 43,000 were evacuated, in what is the biggest airlift in Australia's history.
 In the late 1970s the town was rebuilt using newer materials and techniques.